jpniederer/Dev-eryday/_posts/2017-6-25-Weekly-Update-June-18-24.markdown

 On the Next...
 --------
 With all the React development I've been doing, I've been learning more about the environment each day.
-All of the Pluralsight courses I've been watching about React have been good, but I've been wanting to go through an indepth book on the subject.
+All of the Pluralsight courses I've been watching about React have been good, but I've been wanting to go through an in-depth book on the subject.
 This week I was reading some of Facebook's documentation for create-react-app and stumbled upon *[Fullstack React: The Complete Guide to ReactJS and Friends][rjs]*.
-I'm not too far into the book yet, but the if there is truth in advertising it is bound to be a winner.
+I'm not too far into the book yet, but if there is truth in advertising it is bound to be a winner.
 I hope to get deep into the heart of the content in the week ahead.
 Anything I pick up will be applied to IdeaListz.
 It's going to be another great week.

 [core]: https://app.pluralsight.com/library/courses/aspdotnetcore-implementing-securing-api/table-of-contents
 [sbp]: https://www.amazon.com/Smalltalk-Best-Practice-Patterns-Kent/dp/013476904X